Dwight Yoakam: 1984–1986: Guitars, Cadillacs, Etc., Etc.

 Pete Anderson produced and played lead guitar on the majority of Yoakam's albums.

-By 1984, Yoakam had written a large number of songs.
-Anderson then encouraged him to record some of them on an extended play.
-He also served as producer and lead guitarist on the project, roles he would serve throughout most of Yoakam's career.
+By 1984, Yoakam had written a large number of songs, so Anderson encouraged him to record some of them on an extended play.
+Anderson also served as producer and lead guitarist on the project, roles he would serve throughout most of Yoakam's career.
 The EP was titled Guitars, Cadillacs, Etc., Etc. and was released through the Oak Records label.
 It consisted of five of Yoakam's original compositions, plus a cover of Johnny Cash's "Ring of Fire".
 Songs from the extended play received airplay on independent radio stations throughout Los Angeles.
-Later in the year Yoakam was chosen to serve as an opening act for The Blasters.
+Later in the year Yoakam was chosen to serve as an opening act for the Blasters.
 This led to him being discovered by Reprise Records executive Paige Levy, who helped Yoakam sign with the label in 1986.
 Reprise re-issued Guitars, Cadillacs, Etc., Etc. that year with four more tracks, thus making it his debut album.
 One of the added tracks was "Bury Me", a duet with Maria McKee.
 The first single off the album was a cover of Johnny Horton's 1956 single "Honky Tonk Man".
 Yoakam's rendition of the song charted at number three on Billboard Hot Country Songs in mid-1986.
 The song was even more successful in Canada, reaching the number one position on that nation's country music charts then published by RPM.
 "Honky Tonk Man" also received a music video, which in 1986 became the first by a country artist to air on MTV.
 The album itself reached the number one position on Billboard Top Country Albums.